gioppe/craftcms-snippets/README.md

 ## Welcome

-Sometimes Craft CMS assumes you know something that I don't.
-Here it is.
+Sometimes Craft CMS assumes I know things that I don't.
+These are some of the things.